gambit-robotics/viam-spotify/README.md

 # Spotify Module for Viam

+IMPORTANT - This module is currently completely untested as Spotify have disabled their developer integrations dashboard temporarily

 A Viam service module for Spotify playback control with device authorization.
 Designed for kiosk displays, IoT devices, and commercial deployments.

 ## Model